Home

 New York Psychologists, Social Workers, and MHCs

-Participants must attend all 10 seminar meetings in their entirety to receive CE credits.
+Participants must the attend the seminar in its entirety to receive CE credits.
+Attendance will be recorded to track each participant’s entry and exit time.

 Learning Objectives